corbindavenport/nexus-tools/README.md

 ![Nexus Tools logo](https://i.imgur.com/2l38Zqb.png)
 ================

-Nexus Tools is an installer for the Android debug/development command-line tools ADB (Android Device Bridge) and Fastboot for Mac OS X and Linux.
-Chrome OS isn't officially supported, but [it is possible to get it working](https://github.com/corbindavenport/nexus-tools/wiki/Chrome-OS-Help).
+Nexus Tools is an installer for ADB (Android Device Bridge) and Fastboot for macOS and Linux.
+Chrome OS isn't officially supported, but [it may be possible to get it working](https://github.com/corbindavenport/nexus-tools/wiki/Chrome-OS-Help).

 The script does not need to be downloaded, simply copy and paste this command into the terminal and run it to install ADB/Fastboot:
 ```